 Are you offering a health plan for students from outside the U.S.?

 All F-1 and J-1 visa holding international students at Loyola University New Orleans are required to have health insurance.
 This requirement is for your health and safety, should you become ill or need to seek medical attention.
 You are automatically billed and enrolled in a plan provided by Lewermark Insurance that is specifically designed to meet the needs of international students.
 Learn more on this page.

 How is Loyola planning to handle seasonal flu cases or typical illnesses?

 Student Health Services is strongly encouraging students to receive their annual flu shot vaccination.
-Students can receive their flu shot at the Flu Shot Fair happening on campus throughout October or at any nearby pharmacy.
-Castellon Pharmacy on Oak St. is offering flu shots for $27 self-pay without insurance, and preservative-free flu shots are offered at Walgreens locations.
+Students can receive their flu shot at any nearby pharmacy.
+Castellon Pharmacy on Oak St. is offering flu shots for $27 self-pay without insurance, and preservative-free flu shots are offered at all Walgreens locations.

 In addition, we will be swabbing students for the flu and treating them the same as we have in the past.
 We will write prescriptions for Tamiflu and give them school notes to miss classes.
 We will continue to offer our regular health services by appointment only.

 Does Loyola plan to offer COVID vaccination in the future, and if so, is there an estimated timeline for this?

 Loyola is working closely with the Louisiana Department of Health to make the vaccine accessible to students, faculty, and staff as soon as possible.